Subaru-PFS/drp_1d/README.md

 The "doxygen" tool requires at least flex and bison to work.

+This step can be automatically done with cmake, by adding -DBUILD_THIRDPARTY=true parameter. e.g. :

+     cmake . -DBUILD_THIRDPARTY=true

 #### 3. Create makefiles:

 Build process uses cmake tool